ClementMathew/Quest_Assignments/Day_9/Problems/Array Resizing Manually.md

 #### Question :

-Intialize a minimized array and read values from user by resising it manually.
+Initialize a minimized array and read values from user by resizing it manually.

 ---